• Skip to primary navigation

 Many of the apps require a monthly subscription

 Starting something new can leave us filled with worry and excitement — your first day at a new job, buying your first-ever spin bike, or even kicking off a beginner workout plan.
-We like the Schwinn IC4 as a bike for beginners because it’s reliable, simple, and compatible with several different fitness apps (JRNY, Peloton, and Zwift), thus granting you a vast array of classes to see what kind of ride makes you most comfortable.
+We like the Schwinn IC4 as a bike for beginners because it’s reliable, simple, and compatible with several different fitness apps such as JRNY, Peloton, and Zwift, thus granting you a vast array of classes to see what kind of cycling workout makes you most comfortable.

-Also, the price is right at $999, making it roughly $500 to $1,000 cheaper than digitally-connected bikes like the Peloton, NordicTrack S22i, and Echelon Connect EX-8s-22.
-Value, conveniences, and durability all scored a 5 out of 5.
+Also, the price is right at $999, making it far cheaper than digitally-connected bikes like the Peloton Bike or NordicTrack X24.
+Accordingly, we score the value at 5 out of 5.

 Our tester lifting and rolling the similar Schwinn IC4.